-As discussed in section (IV-D), the compositional inference algorithm is applied directly to the dictionaries.
-We use the same pruning techniques as in section (V-A).
+The Inference Algorithm and Pruning As discussed in Sect.
+4.4, the compositional inference algorithm is applied directly to the dictionaries.
+We use the same pruning techniques as in Sect.
+5.1.

 For this application, each child RCM can have multiple parent RCMs and so there will be closed loops.
 Hence the compositional inference algorithm is not guaranteed to converge to the optimal solution (subject to pruning).
 Instead we treat it as a message parsing algorithm [1] which are known to perform well on loopy graphs.